 - Copy of medical chart: $35 *we will be provide a disk with a PDF file of your chart

 Transfers of medical chart to your new family physician will be free of charge, given that we receive a written request with your consent from your new family physician.

-Under certain circumstances we are able to offer medication refills for patients by telephone, however please note our policy is to take the refill request directly from a patient’s pharmacist.
-If you are on a regular medication at a stable dose, are unable to see your doctor and require a refill, please ask your pharmacist to phone to request for a refill or fax the request in.
+Under certain circumstances we are able to offer medication refills for patients by telephone, however please note our policy is to take the refill request directly from a patient’s pharmacist, excluding HIV/PrEP medications.
+If you are on a regular medication at a stable dose, are unable to see your doctor and require a refill, please ask your pharmacist to fax the request in.
 Please provide at least 24 hour notice for the request.

 Please note there are exceptions – refills for controlled medications (i.e. opioids and medications requiring triplicate prescription pads and benzodiazepines) must be made in person with your physician.
 Further, if you are requesting refill of a medication you take for the management of a chronic condition, you may be provided only a short prescription if you have not been seen recently in clinic.
 For example, if you take medications for high blood pressure and have not had your blood pressure monitored recently, you may receive a small refill and asked to book a follow up appointment with your physician.

 To request refill for HIV/PrEP medications, please call the clinic.

 Prescription of controlled medications including opioids (codeine, oxycodone, oxycontin, hydromorphone etc.), benzodiazepines (lorazepam, clonazepam etc.) and sleeping medications (zopiclone etc.) are coming under increased scrutiny and regulation by the College of Physicians and Surgeons of British Columbia (CPSBC) due to the tragic spike in overdose deaths relating to these medications over the past year in British Columbia.